jtkovacs/jtkovacs.github.io/REFS/information-architecture.md

 - **Inexact schemas:** topical, task-oriented, audience-specific, metaphor-driver (e.g., information lifecycle)
 - **Hybrid schemas,** combining multiple methods (may be confusing)

-But, Wyllys adds, there are also fundamental information **structures,** models, or forms:
+But, Wyllys adds, there are also fundamental information **structures,** AKA data models or forms.
+(The distinction I draw between schemas and structures is that schemas are for the conceptual (abstract, disembodied) organization of information, whereas structures are .)
+In their review of database history, Connolley and Berg (2015) add a fourth structure to the list:

 - Per Zeng (n.d.), **hierarchical structures** can model three different types of real-world relationships:
     - Generic: **X is a Y** or **All X are Y, and some Y are X**